jsachs802/research_overview/fair_diffusion/fair_diff_readme.md

 _Calibration_: The first set of scripts are for calibrating diffusion models to empirical network diffusion data.

-[Calibration](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/CALIBRATION_DIFFUSION_SIM.R) - this script is used to calibrate the model to the empirical diffusion process.
-The actual script was run on a high performance computer that uses bash for scheduling.
+[Calibration Model](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/CALIBRATION_DIFFUSION_SIM.R) - this script is used to calibrate the model to the empirical diffusion process.
+The actual script was run on a high performance computer (HPC) that uses bash for scheduling.
 [Calibration2](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/CALIBRATION_DIFFUSION_SIM_Com_Args.R) script can be used with bash and takes arguments for which village (empirical network) to calibrate to from the terminal.
 The scripts that follow in the calibration process are called by the main calibration script.

 [Main Data](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/MAIN_DATA_PAGE.R) - I cannot provide the actual empirical diffusion data, as I it is not mine to make public.
 But this script shows some of the preprocessing for configuring the empirical network data.